 - Studies show that Immersion students do at least as well and usually better than comparable non-immersion students.

 - When a world language is learned at an early age, children have native-like pronunciation and grammar control.

 - Americans fluent in other languages can benefit society by increasing global competitiveness and communication.

 - The immersion experience helps students better understand other cultures.

-West Ottawa’s Spanish Immersion program currently consists of 3 year old preschool, 4 year old preschool, kindergarten, first grade, third grade and fourth grade.
-The district expects to add one fifth grade classroom for the 2012-2013 school year.
+West Ottawa’s Spanish Immersion program currently consists of 3 year old preschool, 4 year old preschool, kindergarten, first grade, third grade, fourth grade and fifth grade.

 If you would like more about the program, please contact: